AndreiRoibu/AndreiRoibu.github.io/_pages/about.md

 ### 1. Start with Why

 I approach every problem by identifying fundamental truths.
-Deep, first-principles understanding ensures solutions are robust, innovative, and impactful.
+A deep, first-principles understanding ensures that solutions are robust, innovative, and impactful.

 ### 2. Build with Purpose